brooksandrew/postman_problems/README.md

 chinese_postman_seven_bridges
 ```

-`cpp_graph.svg`:
-Edges are annotated with the order in which they are walked, starting at 0.
+`cpp_graph.svg`: Edges are annotated with the order in which they are walked, starting at 0.
+Edges walked more than
-Edges walked more than once will be annotated by a sequence and edges will be **bolded**.
+once are annotated by a sequence and edges **bolded**.

 ![seven_bridges_cpp_graph](./postman_problems/examples/seven_bridges/output/cpp_graph.svg)